-Climatic conditions vary depending on the city and the season in which you decide to make your trip, up, water, money exchange, electrical voltage, and much more data to be prepared.
-This information will help you organize your trip and enjoy your stay carefree.
+Climatic conditions may vary depending on the city and the season in which you decide to make your trip, furthermore, you will need to collect more data to be prepared.
+This information is aimed to help you to organize your trip and enjoy your time in Perú.

-Peru's geography is varied climate so we recommend checking specifically about the climatic situation of the places to be visited and the dates that will make your trip.
+Peru's geography is so varied that we recommend checking specifically about the climatic situation of the places to be visited and the dates that will make your trip.

 Peruvian time is GMT-5 hours and is the same as the standard time of the eastern United States.